Australia to require AI-made child abuse material be removed from search results | Technology

 The code presents an example of how the regulatory and legal landscape surrounding internet platforms is being rehsaped by the explosion of products which automatically generate lifelike content.
 Inman Grant said an earlier code drafted by Google, owned by Alphabet, and Bing, owned by Microsoft, did not cover AI-generated content, so she asked them to go back to the drawing board.

 "When the biggest players in the industry announced they would integrate generative AI into their search functions we had a draft code that was clearly no longer fit for purpose.
 We asked the industry to have another go," Inman Grant added.
-Google and Microsoft were not immediately available for comment.
+A spokesperson for the Digital Industry Group Inc, an Australian advocacy organisation of which Google and Microsoft are members, said it was pleased the regulator had approved the new version of the code.

+"We worked hard to reflect recent developments in relation to generative AI, codifying best practices for industry and providing further community safeguards," the spokesperson said.
+Earlier this year, the regulator registered safety codes for several other internet services like social media, smartphone applications and equipment providers.
+Those codes take effect in late 2023.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)